Article: Meet the Maker: Sow Song

 What materials do you use in your pieces and why do you choose to create with them?

 Tia works most often with sterling silver and solid gold.
-She suggests pieces get created using 14k yellow or white gold.
-She tried to bring sustainability and longevity into every piece of jewellery she creates.
-So, if the clients budget allows, staying away from sterling silver for something like an engagement ring is important so that it doesn’t tarnish or degrade over time.
+When creating a piece, she typically recommends using 14k yellow or white gold.
+It's important to Tia to bring sustainability and longevity into every piece of jewellery she creates.
+So, if the clients budget allows, staying away from sterling silver for something like an engagement ring is an important consideration to avoid tarnishing and degradation over time.
 Tia is creating pieces that are timeless.

-When it comes to the stone she uses in her pieces, there is great care that goes into sourcing them.
+When it comes to the stones she uses in her pieces, there is great care that goes into sourcing them.
 She’s made connections over the years to small suppliers, who mine their own gems on small properties of land.
 These are the families that she reaches out to first when starting on any new projects.
-Tia’s stance on lab grown diamonds is a complicated one.
-While it can be ethical in one sense, there’s also a lot of energy expenditure from these operations.
 The goal as Sow Song evolves is to work exclusively with antique diamonds.
 These are pre-existing stones that are re-invented and require no new mining.
 However, that dream is a little further down the line.

-How does your surrounding environment/home influence your brand and products?
+How does your surrounding environment and home influence your brand and products?

 Vancouver Island is overflowing with natural beauty, and inspiration comes from all directions.
 Tia draws a lot of her creative essence from raw textures and organic forms that the earth has brought to life.
 From the waves of the ocean to the gnarled bark of a old growth tree, she mimics the natural and imperfect moments that the wild creates.